ducdiep79/CasperLabs/docs/CONTRACTS.md

 **Time to Live and Deploy Dependency**

-**Time to Live** specifies a duration by which the deploy can be included in a block prior to expiration.
+**Time to Live** specifies a duration for which the deploy can be included in a block prior to expiration.
 The node will not accept deploys with deploy.timestamp greater than some configurable number of milliseconds in the future (relative to its current time).
-This maximum future time is configurable because this parameter is not visible at the protocol level since deploys can only go into blocks after their deploy.timestamp.
+This maximum future time is configurable -- this parameter is not at the protocol level since deploys can only go into blocks after their deploy.timestamp.

 This value may be adjusted depending on the tolerance for storing deploys in the deploy buffer for some time before being able to include them in a block.

 `--ttl-millis` passes the argument set Time to live, Time (in milliseconds) that the deploy will remain valid for.
 If no parameter is specified, a default (defined in the Chainspec - Genesis block) will be used.